Tuition fee loan

 It is important to know the tuition fee that you will be charged so that you can apply for the right loan amount from your funding authority e.g. Student Finance England for students living in England.

-EU students applying for a place at an English university in the 2019-20 academic year or the 2020-21 academic year will continue to be eligible for the tuition fee loan for the duration of their course.
+EU undergraduate students commencing at an English university in the 2020-21 academic year will continue to be eligible for the tuition fee loan for the duration of their course.

 Do I have to pay it back?

 Yes, but only once you have left university, are in employment and earning a pre-tax salary of £26,575 a year or more (for English and Welsh students)

 The funding authority for your region (e.g. Student Finance England for students living in England) pays your Tuition Fee Loan directly to the College to cover the cost of your tuition for every year that you apply for the loan.

 The money is paid to the College in three installments over the course of each academic year: